|

 The California Sea Lion

-smart, and graceful in the water.
-The trained
+They are playful, smart, and graceful in the

-living along parts of the western and southern
+Australia, living along parts of the western and

 sunbaking on sandy beaches and rocks.
 These Hand